 - Shouts, profane or offensive language;

 - Degrading or demeaning comments;

-- Discriminatory or harassing behavior or language (as defined above);
+- Discriminatory or harassing behavior or language

 - Retaliation in response to a person raising concerns about a behavior that may violate laws or policies (such as discrimination), or present a threat to safety or security